 Being alert to the needs of people for greater ease and convenience can be the trigger for an innovative solution.
 The perseverance of Johannes Gutenberg led to the invention of the printing press

-Breeding Comment
+Copying Comment